-Place the salmon on the baking sheet.
-Rub 2 tablespoons of the lemon herb sauce over the salmon.
+- Place the fish on the baking sheet.
+Rub 2 tablespoons of the lemon herb sauce over it.

-- Salmon: I use salmon which is a bit over 3/4 inch thick in its thickest part.
+- Salmon: I use a fillet which is a bit over 3/4 inch thick in its thickest part.

 - Lemons: If you can find Meyer lemons, use them in place of the standard lemons.

-- Presentation: For neatly cut individual servings slice the salmon before cooking.
-This will mean that the salmon will cook quicker than a whole fillet, so note the times I gave for precut salmon.
+- Presentation: For neatly cut individual servings slice the fish before cooking.
+Thin slices will cook quicker than a whole fillet, so note the times I gave for precut salmon.

-- Temperature: 122-125F will give you medium rare salmon.
-If you prefer medium salmon, cook the fish to about 130F.
+- Temperature: 122-125F will give you medium rare.
+If you prefer medium, cook the fish to about 130F.